 Liverworts, Lichens, Mosses, and Evergreen ferns in the Wild Garden – About these plants in the Garden - 1914

-March 1915 – Notable Features of my Wild Garden - about spring plants.
+March 1915 – Notable Features of my Wild Garden - about spring plants and the features of the Garden.

 Occult Experiences of a Wild Gardener – Eloise relates how a medium told her that she has two ghostly botanist friends that want her to find the plant she is looking for. (no date)